Challenger banks must get the basics of customer experience right - Banking CX Part 2

 Net sentiment scores for challenger banks (transactions)

-Lower cost structures and the opportunity to build new systems centred on customer experience present opportunities for challenger banks to compete.
+Lower cost structures and the opportunity to build new systems centered on customer experience present opportunities for challenger banks to compete.
 We found that across challenger banks, led by Revolut with a net sentiment of 49 for transactions, customers were impressed by lower transaction fees and fast transaction speeds although some banks consistently outperformed others.
 Atom Bank and Metro Bank were the only two challenger banks to receive net sentiment below 30 for transactions, which was in part due to users making direct comparisons of the lack of features within their apps compared to other challengers.
-In customer feedback, responses mentioning transaction capability and features accounted for more than double the volume of responses about savings and speed combined, though these remain important.
+In customer feedback, responses mentioning transaction capability and features accounted for more than double the volume of responses about savings and speed combined, though these remain relevant.